popey/popey.com-blog/content/post/2021/02/the-allure-of-the-terminal.md

 Ignore for a moment it's a GNOME Terminal window on Ubuntu with the Yaru theme, it's the contents of the window that's alluring to me.
 That and the [IBM Plex](https://www.ibm.com/plex/) font showing it off so well.

 In around 1988, the first "IBM Compatible" I owned was an Epson 8086 PC with a Monochrome Display Adapter (MDA).
-It had a mono screen which and could only output text, no graphics.
+It had a mono screen which could only output text, no graphics.

 In 1990, I had to *upgrade* to a Hercules Graphics Card if I wanted to see anything other than text and symbols from [code page 437](https://en.wikipedia.org/wiki/Code_page_437).